-For the preferential primary election held in March, each county board of election commissioners shall hold a public meeting to draw for ballot position at least eighty-nine (89) days before the election.
-[A.C.A. §7-7-305(b) as amended by Act 545 of 2019]
+For the preferential primary election held in March, each county board of election commissioners shall hold a public meeting to draw for ballot position at least seventy-two (72) days before the election.
+[A.C.A. §7-7-305(b)]

 For general elections, each county board of election commissioners shall hold a public meeting to draw for ballot position at least seventy-two (72) days before the election.
-[A.C.A. \$7-5-207(c)(1)]
+[A.C.A. $\S$ 7-5-207(c)(1))]